 To prototype your first app you don’t have to be a developer – To animate UI and connect views you created, but you need the right tools to do it.

 No brainer, don’t have to use any extraordinary pro software.
 You can start right away without any special skills.
-It’s cheap, fun and enables you to turn your idea into tangible product prototype.
+It’s cheap, fun, and enables you to turn your idea into a tangible product prototype.

 There are a few tools that can help you:

 Adobe XD seems to be a photoshop killer for UI design – a vector-based, all-in-one tool to prototype a web or mobile app.
 It’s easy and fast to use.
 You can replicate existing elements by dragging the borders or change images by drag-and-drop without any manual adjustment.
 Since Adobe XD is vector-based, you can easily scale and resize elements.
 It includes tools for creating interactions, transitions, and other dynamic functionalities.

 Balsamiq is a rapid, low-fidelity wireframing tool.
 It’s more about functionality and getting feedback from users, not beautiful UI.
 It reproduces the experience of sketching on a whiteboard but using a computer.
 The tool is not designed to create high-fidelity prototypes.

 Figma is an all-in-one tool similar to Sketch.
 It offers various tools, flexible styles, and a variety of plugins, like Figmotion for creating advanced animations or Autoflow for illustrating user flows.
 Figma styles allow you to create a consistent design.
 With Figma, you can easily build a high-fidelity prototype.

 FluidUI is a smart prototyping tool with a strong focus on simplicity and communication.
 It’s equipped with built-in high and low fidelity UI components libraries, live team collaboration, device previews, and video presentations.
 That’s what makes it a top-notch solution for designers, product managers, and founders.